 If you can’t or don’t have time to make the sough from scratch, no judgement as I love a shortcut, I use these empanada dough discs from Goya.
 I haven’t come across them in the freezer section until we moved to Atlanta.
 I saw them while looking for Pizza Rolls for Connor and I grabbed all 17 packs of them.

 You can use them for sweet or savory empanadas!
 I love a great shortcut so if I can find dough already made, it has to be good mind you, I will use it.
-I love the idea of making things from scratch and with love, but let’s be honest…
+Making things from scratch and with love is great, but let’s be honest…